-Recommendation: To recoup some of its administrative costs. the General Assembly require should Commerce to charge an application fee for a company to apply to qualify and allow a portion of the program's appropriation to be used to cover the administrative costs of processing applications. investor Charging a fee may dissuade companies that will not likely be a qualifying within two months from company some applying, thus reducing administrative burden for Commerce.
+Recommendation: To recoup some of its administrative costs, the General Assembly should require Commerce to charge an application fee for a company to apply to qualify and allow a portion of the program's appropriation to be used to cover the administrative costs of processing investor applications.
+Charging a fee may dissuade companies that will not likely be a qualifying company within two months from applying, thus reducing some administrative burden for Commerce.